spdk/spdk/doc/concurrency.md

 infrastructure required to call spdk_allocate_thread().
 This includes spawning one thread per core, pinning each thread to a unique core, and allocating lockless rings between the threads for message passing.
-Instead of re-implementing that infrastructure for each example application, SPDK provides the SPDK [event framework](http://www.spdk.io/doc/event_8h.html).
+Instead of re-implementing that infrastructure for each example application, SPDK provides the SPDK @ref event.
 This library handles setting up all of the message passing infrastructure, installing signal handlers to cleanly shutdown, implements periodic pollers, and does basic command line parsing.
 When started through spdk_app_start(), the library automatically spawns all of the threads requested, pins them, and calls spdk_allocate_thread() with appropriate function pointers for each one.
 This makes it much easier to implement a brand new SPDK application and is the recommended method for those starting out.
 Only established applications with sufficient message passing infrastructure should consider directly integrating the lower level libraries.

 # Limitations of the C Language